Outdoor Recreation

 The mission of the Yakima Area Arboretum is to create and share a living museum of botanical specimens in order to cultivate a greater knowledge and appreciation of native and adaptive plants in an atmosphere of beauty, inspiration, and relaxation.

-Biking & Cycling Clubs, Guides and Maps
+Biking & Cycling, Guides and Maps

-Note: for additional information on biking opportunities, visit the Conservation Organizations & Recreation Opportunities and National Monuments, Refuges, State Parks & Umatilla National Forest sections on this web page.
+Several biking & cycling opportunities are available in Tri-Cities, Echo, Moses Lake, Pendleton, Walla Walla and Yakima.
+For additional information on biking opportunities, visit the Conservation Organizations & Recreation Opportunities and National Monuments, Refuges, State Parks & Umatilla National Forest sections on this web page.

 Tri-Cities